Home Compare PNN.L vs SVT.L

 Valuation also leans toward Severn Trent PLC, reinforcing the broader structural lead.

-Neither side looks especially strong on stability, though Severn Trent PLC still ranks somewhat higher.
+Neither side looks especially strong on profitability, though Severn Trent PLC still ranks somewhat higher.

 Valuation — Dominant Gap